benpollarduk/ktvn/README.md

 continue, branch or end as required.

 ### pause
-pause is a step that prevents the story from progressing for the specified time, in milliseconds.
+pause is a step that prevents the story from progressing for the specified duration.
 ```kotlin
 pause {
     this seconds 5